 He went on to work in Almost Famous, Freddy vs. Jason, and Postal.
 Additionally, he became a series regular on the show Titus, and at 51 his most recent credit comes from the Steven Seagal movie Beyond the Law.
 He’s come very far since joining the cast of A Christmas Story.

 The legacy of ‘A Christmas Story and its Cast’

 Quickly after the movie’s debut, the cast of A Christmas Story helped make this unique, quirky film a holiday classic.
 In fact, cable networks TBS and TNT both play the movie 24 hours straight.
 Turning the TV on around Christmas, it’s almost impossible to avoid even just flipping by this film.

-Not only did the film give birth to a yearly marathon but it also drew interest towards the famous BB gun.
+Not only did the film give birth to a yearly marathon, but it also drew interest towards the famous BB gun.
 In fact, retailer Daisy Outdoor Products boasted that it sells a replica, made famous thanks to the movie.
-Furthermore, the museum house modeled after the Parker home also houses the famous, desired gift.
+Furthermore, the museum house modeled after the Parker home also houses the famous “major award.”

 And you better believe this Story made our Countdown of Best Christmas Flicks:

 For more of these throwback videos, check out our YouTube Channel!